 Over 100 billion emails get sent per day.
-Everything from simple out-of-office alerts to heavily private account and billing summaries gets transferred across servers, across the web, from person to person.
-And while we expect the things we send and deliver to remain protected and secured, we know that that isn’t always the case.
-There are various ways emails can be compromised, however, there are also a number of things that you can do, as a hosting provider, to prevent email abuse on your cPanel & WHM server.
+Everything from simple out-of-office alerts to account and billing summaries gets transferred across the web, from server to server.
+While we expect the things we send and deliver to remain secure, we know it isn’t always the case.
+There are various ways mail servers can be compromised, however, there are also a number of things that you can do, as a hosting provider, to prevent email abuse on your cPanel & WHM server.
 Here are a few of our easy-to-administer tips.

 We all know….well, we all should know the difference between a secure password and an insecure one: